 Walk down the laundry detergent aisle in any store and almost every single bottle and box and bag has a little symbol on the label – the letters h and e separated by a red dot on a field of blue surrounded by a white circle swirl.
-Now, that doesn’t mean the detergent is for men only.
+Now, that HE doesn’t mean the detergent is for men only.
 It actually stands for High Efficiency laundry detergent.

 What Is High Efficiency Laundry Detergent?

 Why Do I Need to Use a High Efficiency Laundry Detergent?

 Using a traditional laundry detergent in a high-efficiency washer will produce too many suds that can never be rinsed away.

 Excess suds will interfere with the tumbling action in both types of high efficiency washers used to clean clothes.
 The use of traditional detergent with lots of suds can also cause the washers to leak, damage the electronic system of the washer and may void the manufacturer's warranty.

 How Much High Efficiency Laundry Detergent Should I Use?

 As with all detergents, take time to read the label and guidelines on how much to use per load.
 More is not always better!
 If there is one thing to remember in using a high efficiency washer, it is this:

 - For a normal size load of laundry, you need only 1 to 2 teaspoons of high-performing high efficiency detergent.

 - Use only one or two single-dose detergent units per load.
 One is sufficient unless the load is heavily soiled or super large.